projectgus/digitalIOPerformance/README.md

 Under some circumstances the Arduino digital functions have to protect against [interrupts](http://www.uchobby.com/index.php/2007/11/24/arduino-interrupts/) occuring while an I/O read or write is in progress.
 This can cause things to get out of sync if an I/O operation takes more than a single instruction to process ("interrupt unsafe".)

-When using digitalIOPerformance, many writes only take one instruction anyway, so they are naturally "interrupt safe".
+When using digitalIOPerformance, most writes only take one instruction anyway, so they are naturally "interrupt safe".
 However some cases have to be made "interrupt safe":

-* Writing to PWM-capable pins (only if DIGITALIO_NO_MIX_ANALOGWRITE is not specified.)

 * Writing to certain pins on Arduino Mega models.

 * Setting pinMode() to INPUT_PULLUP.

-By default, "digitalIOPerformance" makes these cases interrupt case, in order to keep them as safe as the built-in Arduino versions.
-However if your Arduino sketch doesn't use interrupts, or you don't care about interrupt safety for digital I/O, then you can add another line to get even faster digital I/O:
+By default, "digitalIOPerformance" makes these cases interrupt safe, in order to keep them as safe as the built-in Arduino versions.
+However if your Arduino sketch doesn't use interrupts, or you don't care about interrupt safety for digital I/O, then you can add another line to get faster digital I/O on them:

     #define DIGITALIO_NO_INTERRUPT_SAFETY
     #include "digitalIOPerformance.h